deladuck/ForumApp/README.md

-A Forum app is a test task
+Forum app is the test task